theRealAph/ScopeLocals/README.md

 ## Motivation

+In Java programs, a method may receive its input from several sources.
+The primary source is the method's arguments, but there are others, such as static fields.

-It is common in Java programs to need to know something about the context in which a method is running.
-For example, it might be necessary to know a transaction context for the currently-executing thread for the duration of an EJB call.
-Or it might be useful for an API to be able to check that a caller has appropriate permissions to perform an action.
+Sometimes a method needs information that has not been passed to it via its arguments.
+For example, a security-sensitive method in a library might need to check that a caller has appropriate permissions to perform an action.
+Or, it might be necessary to know a transaction context for the currently-executing thread, for the duration of that transaction.

-If you have some information that is specific to a thread (or a group of threads) your choices are to pass that information to every method that may need it, or to associate that information with a thread, which usually means a `ThreadLocal`.
+In such cases, the context is set (determined?) by the ultimate caller of an action.

+The Java language has never had a good way to do this.
+Since Java 1.2, ThreadLocals have been the standard way to associate context with a thread.
+Unfortunately, ThreadLocal has some disadvantages when used for this purpose.

-`ThreadLocal` has some disadvantages when used for this purpose.
-It is problematic both in terms of both its programming model and its implementation within the JDK.
-It is easy for developers to forget to remove a ThreadLocal, which can lead to a long-term memory leak.
+ThreadLocal is problematic both in terms of both its programming model and its implementation within the JDK.
+Once set, a ThreadLocal is
+_persistent_: that is to say, it is retained for the lifetime of the thread or until a method running on that thread calls `remove()`.
+It is unfortunately common for developers to forget to remove a `ThreadLocal`, which can lead to a long-term memory leak.
+Even though the program has long since moved on from having any use for an object, it will not be garbage collected if no method has called `remove()`.

+In practice, thread locals are managed by the `Thread` itself.
+Every thread must maintain a thread local map.
+This is an object that maps from `ThreadLocal` instances to each thread's copy of that thread-local variable.
+Just as a program associates data with a thread-local variable, the Java runtime associates a `ThreadLocal` instances with data via a thread local map.

 This flaw in the programming model complicates the implementation because an entry in a `ThreadLocal` map has to be a weak reference in order not to leak memory when a `ThreadLocal` key becomes unreachable.
 Moreover, the specification of `ThreadLocal` requires every thread to maintain a local map from `ThreadLocal` keys to values.
 That's not
 all: `ThreadLocal`s aren't inherited by subthreads, but